Skip to content

 One aspect of Pratt’s student conduct adjudication process is to resolve alleged violations of Pratt’s Academic Integrity Code, and if a violation is demonstrated, to render an appropriate sanction.
 The conduct adjudication process is not intended to be a formal legal process although fundamental fairness applies.
 This process, educational in nature, has as its goal to protect the rights of individuals while at the same time providing an experience from which they can learn.

 Central to Pratt’s Academic Integrity Code procedures is the Academic Integrity Standing Committee (AISC).
-The AISC is an Institute-wide committee that reports to the Provost and is comprised of members from each department or program.
-In addition to serving on Academic Integrity Hearing Boards, the committee provides education and support on issues of academic integrity for faculty and students including counsel to students who commit first-time minor infractions.
+The AISC is an Institute-wide committee that reports to the Provost and is composed of members from each department or program through elections facilitated by the Academic Senate, with each member serving no more than three years without renewal.
+In addition to serving on Academic Integrity Hearing Boards, the committee provides education and support on issues of academic integrity for faculty and students, including counsel to students who commit first-time minor infractions.

 I. Jurisdiction

-Cases will be referred to the Academic Integrity Hearing Board under the following circumstances:
+Cases will be referred to an Academic Integrity Hearing Board under the following circumstances:

-- When the infraction is judged to be so serious that the maximum penalty available to the faculty member (failure of the course) is deemed to be insufficient.
+• When the infraction is judged to be so serious that the maximum penalty available to the faculty member (failure of the course) is deemed to be insufficient, and the faculty or Chair of the Department requests a hearing.
+The AISC Chair will have discretion to discuss such requests with the Associate/Vice Provost (without disclosing the name of the student) before agreeing to schedule a hearing for a first offense.

 Cases will be referred to an Appeals Board if any party involved in the initial hearing contests the outcome.

-Cases will be referred to the Provost for a final hearing if any party involved in the Hearing Board or the Appeals Board processes contest the outcome.
-The Provost’s word will be final.
+Cases will be referred to the Provost for a final determination if any party involved in the Hearing Board or the Appeals Board processes contest the outcome.
+The Provost may request a hearing, at their discretion, and their decision is final.

 II.
 Composition